7 Types of PPE (Personal Protective Equipment)

 Let’s start building a safety-first culture, one piece of PPE at a time.

-In the Hierarchy of Controls, PPE is considered the last line of defence, used when hazards cannot be eliminated, substituted, or controlled through engineering or administrative measures.
-While it does not remove the hazard, it significantly reduces the risk of injury or illness.
+In the Hierarchy of Controls, PPE is the last line of defence.
+It is used when hazards cannot be eliminated or controlled through engineering or administrative measures.

 Hazards vs PPE Types vs Standards